amirci/amirci.github.io/_posts/2024-10-04-page-objects-acceptance-testing.md

 <button id="submit-button">Log In</button>
 ```

-Suddenly, your entire test suite could break because every test that interacts with #login-button now needs to be updated.
+Suddenly, your entire test suite could break because every test that interacts with #login-button must be updated.
 This might require going through all the tests where this button is used and manually changing the selector.
 Even though the behavior of the page is the same (a user can still log in), all the tests that reference this specific selector will fail.

-For applications with hundreds of pages, this maintenance cost becomes unmanageable and causes teams to spend excessive time on test upkeep rather than focusing on actual testing and delivering value.
+For applications with hundreds of pages, this maintenance cost becomes unmanageable and teams spend excessive time on test upkeep rather than focusing on actual testing and delivering value.

 #### Code repetition

-Multiple test may access the same portion of the page to assert different scenarios.
-For example a scenario could check for a successful login and another scenario validate an invalid login:
+Multiple tests may access the same portion of the page to assert different scenarios.
+For example, a scenario could check for a successful login and another scenario could validate invalid login:

 ```js
 test.describe('When the user logs in', () => {